OpenEvalProject/evals/manuscripts/elife-00603/v1/manuscript.md

 Several lines of evidence suggest that these global differences in expression profiles are not simply dominated by the effect of growth rates or of ‘carbon metabolism’ lifestyle.
 First, the expression profiles in each species for a set of genes recently identified as regulated by growth rate in S. cerevisiae (Brauer et al., 2008) are similar across species in the phylogeny (Figure 3—figure supplement 1A), consistent with our physiological sampling.
 Indeed, removal of these genes did not significantly change the correlation of global expression profiles (p>0.1, paired t-test) at any of the points other than lag phase (Figure 3—figure supplement 1B–F, paired t-test, p<2.02 × 10−8).
 Notably, physiologically-matching profiles are significantly correlated even between distant species (e.g., Pearson’s r = 0.54 between S. cerevisiae and K. lactis at late log), supporting our experimental design.
 Second, the global profiles of post-WGD and Schizosaccharomyces species that share a respiro-fermentative lifestyle are nonetheless most distant from each other (e.g., Pearson’s r = 0.43 between S. paradoxus and S. pombe at late log).

-To systematically compare the responses of the different species to glucose depletion we developed Arboretum, a probabilistic algorithm, which incorporates the species and gene phylogenetic relationships to identify modules in each species and to reconstruct the evolutionary trajectory of each gene’s module assignment from the LCA (
+To systematically compare the responses of the different species to glucose depletion we developed Arboretum, a probabilistic algorithm, which incorporates the species and gene phylogenetic relationships to identify modules in each species and to reconstruct the evolutionary trajectory of each gene’s module assignment from the LCA (Roy et al., 2013).
+During the learning process, Arboretum uses a soft probabilistic assignment of module membership allowing a gene to contribute to the mean expression profile of different modules.
+At the end of the learning, the gene is assigned to the single module with the highest probability.
+In the majority of cases, this ‘hard assignment’ is well supported in our dataset, such that the probability that a gene belongs to its assigned module is much higher than its probability to belong to the next-best module (Figure 13A,B) In some cases, however, a ‘soft’ probabilistic assignment may be preferable, to reflect the pleiotropic action of genes.
+A user can readily do this using the probabilities calculated by Arboretum.

 ![Figure 13.](https://cdn.elifesciences.org/articles/00603/elife-00603-fig13-v1.jpg)

 **Figure 13.:** (A).
 Shown are the fraction of genes (y axis) that are assigned to the most likely module with probability of at least 0.5, 0.7 or 0.9 in each species (x axis).
 (B).
-Shown are the fraction of genes (y axis) whose probabilities of the second most likely assignment is less 30%, 50%, or 70% of the most likely assignment, that is q/p<x% where q is the probability of the second most likely assignment and p is the probability of the most likely assignment.DOI: http://dx.doi.org/10.7554/eLife.00603.024
+Shown are the fraction of genes (y axis) whose probabilities of the second most likely assignment is less 30%, 50%, or 70% of the most likely assignment, that is q/p<x% where q is the probability of the second most likely assignment and p is the probability of the most likely assignment.

 Another key parameter that could impact our results is the number of modules.
 We chose a relatively small number (k = 5) as a conservative choice, which may under-estimate divergence relative to conservation, since genes with minor differences in expression between species would still likely belong to the same module.
 This choice increases our confidence in those divergence events that are highlighted, but may miss other divergence events.
-Several lines of evidence support the validity of our choice including the correspondence between the overall trends based on the direct expression levels (e.g.,
+Several lines of evidence support the validity of our choice including the correspondence between the overall trends based on the direct expression levels (e.g., Figure 3B–F) and those based on inferred modules (e.g., Figure 4C), the substantial proportion of variance (65–70%) explained by 5 modules (Figure 14), and the lack of additional clear temporal patterns or distinct functional enrichments at higher k’s (Figure 14—figure supplement 1).
+Our companion manuscript (Roy et al., 2013) provides user guidelines for choosing k.
+Notably, Arboretum does not model dependencies between different time points, modeled each time point with a separate mean and variance.
+It is possible that by explicitly modeling temporal dependencies we can capture finer-grained dynamic differences.
+This is a direction of future research.

 ![Figure 14.](https://cdn.elifesciences.org/articles/00603/elife-00603-fig14-v1.jpg)

 **Figure 14.:** Shown are the mean and standard deviation of the coefficient of determination for each species, one per plot.
 Mean and standard deviation were calculated for different random initializations of Arboretum runs.
-Coefficient of determination (y axis) was measured for different values of the number of modules (x axis).DOI: http://dx.doi.org/10.7554/eLife.00603.025
+Coefficient of determination (y axis) was measured for different values of the number of modules (x axis).

 ![Figure 14—figure supplement 1.](https://cdn.elifesciences.org/articles/00603/elife-00603-fig14-figsupp1-v1.jpg)

 **Figure 14—figure supplement 1.:** Each plot is the mean expression profile of a module.
-Each row corresponds to different k's and each column corresponds to a species.DOI: http://dx.doi.org/10.7554/eLife.00603.026
+Each row corresponds to different k's and each column corresponds to a species.

 Arboretum traces module ancestry and handles duplication events naturally using the tree structure as part of the probabilistic generative process of module assignments.
 In particular, the module assignments at the point of duplication are two independent draws of module membership, one each for copy, ensuring that the orthogroup has the same module assignment before the duplication and allowing it the freedom to change assignment after duplication.
 We used these features to characterize the role of gene duplication in the evolution of gene regulation, substantially expanding on previous analyses based on comparing paralog expression in on one or two species.
 We found that paralogs significantly contribute to divergence, mostly during a short window of opportunity after duplication, with a more prolonged contribution from WGD paralogs.
 This may be explained by the fact that segmental duplication rarely preserves the entire regulatory region resulting in immediate expression divergence (Lynch and Katju, 2004) whereas duplicates from WGD events preserve the regulatory inputs and thus may take longer to diverge.